-A mine produces ten units of one of these four metals.
+A mine produces twelve units of one of these four metals.
 Mines can be upgraded to produce small amounts of the other three metals.

 This lustrous red mineral is most commonly mined at high altitudes, but exists throughout the Empire.
 It is tough, with a moderate melting point, and when polished looks a lot like gold.
 It is alloyed with iron to create orichalcum steel, or used in its pure form for inlays and other decorations.
 As with gold and silver, it can be used to create embroidery thread, although it is more commonly used in the form of jewellery pieces or buttons.